Affiliate Disclosure: I receive a small commission for purchases made via affiliate links.

 Other Rainbow Ideas

-Try out a colorful and fun experiment with guest using Skittles candies.
+Try out a colorful and fun experiment with a guest using M&M candies.
 Sort the colors ahead of time.
-Give each guest a white paper plate and allow them to arrange their Skittles in a pattern around the edge of the plate.
-Pour enough warm water onto the plate to cover the Skittles and watch as the colors begin to run and swirl.
-Guests will want to do this over and over, so make sure you have plenty of plates and Skittles!
+Give each guest a white paper plate and allow them to arrange their M&Ms in a pattern around the edge of the plate.
+Pour enough warm water onto the plate to cover the chocolate candies and watch as the colors begin to run and swirl.
+Guests will want to do this over and over, so make sure you have plenty of plates and M&Ms!

 Give your guests a tasty take-home with these cute printable treat bag labels.
 Simply fill snack bags with Skittles and attach the tags to the treat bags.
 Guests can take home their rainbow seeds to do more rainbow experiments or just to munch on until their tongues turn rainbow colors!